On eve of Trump-Saudi meeting, Riyadh calls Iran nuclear deal flawed

 The meeting between Crown Prince Mohammed bin Salman and Trump comes at a time when Riyadh and Washington have been strengthening their relationship after tensions under the previous U.S. administration, in part over Iran.

 Jubeir called out Iran for what Riyadh has long slammed as Tehran’s destabilizing behavior in the region.
+“We’ve called for tougher policies towards Iran for years,” he said.

 “We’re looking at ways in which we can push back against Iran’s nefarious activities in the region,” Jubeir said, lambasting Tehran’s support for the Houthi militia in Yemen and support for Syrian President Bashar al-Assad in Syria.